sessokosga/Free-Texture-Packer-Loader/Readme.md

 ## Example project
 Create a monogame desktop project
-### Using Free Texture Packer to create the spritesheet
+### Using Free Texture Packer to create a spritesheet
 1. Open Free Texture Packer
 2. Add the images in the `Examples/images` folder
 3. Set texture name to `chess`